CallMeKlep/CjResources/README.md

-# CjResources
+#Tutorial Resources for CJ Field Trip

-Additional resources for learning SEO and web development
+Tutorial project files and additional resources for web development and SEO.